 The prank went viral on Twitter on Monday morning, and many users panicked that their iPhones were vulnerable to attack after rebooting.
 The problem was noticed and explained by security researcher Mikko Hypponen.

-According to The Guardian, the code works by bogging your browser down with a string of characters that grows longer and longer.
+The Guardian, the code works by bogging your browser down with a string of characters that grows longer and longer.
 As the browser continues to try to load the site, it gives up and crashes.

 The website is annoying, and anyone who sends you this link is a jerk.
 But it won’t install any malware on your device, or do anything more serious than cause your iPhone to reboot.
 But still, tons of people are being fooled by this link: